-Starting in 2016, the Pain Medicine residency program applications are to be submitted through the CaRMs process.
-There are five programs involved in this year’s CaRMs match. https://phx.e-carms.ca/
+Since 2016, the Pain Medicine residency program applications are to be submitted through the CaRMs process.
+There are six programs involved in this year’s CaRMs match. https://phx.e-carms.ca/

-These include: the University of British Columibia, University of Toronto, University of Ottawa, McMaster University and University of Western Ontario.
+These include: the University of British Columbia, University of Calgary, University of Toronto, University of Ottawa, McMaster University and University of Western Ontario.
 For information on the Quebec programs, please see the National Pain Centre, McMaster University site that contains all information about all Pain Medicine Programs in Canada.
 This can be found on the following link: http://fhs.mcmaster.ca/pain-medicine-residency/index.html.

 Please see below for key applications deadlines.

 Welcome to the Pain Medicine sub-specialty residency training program at the University of British Columbia, administered through the Department of Anesthesiology, Pharmacology & Therapeutics.
-The UBC Pain Medicine committee is excited to announce that we now accepting applications for one resident to start in July 2017
+The UBC Pain Medicine committee is excited to announce that we now accepting applications for two residents starting July 2019.

 Pain Medicine is a new two-year sub-specialty residency training program accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC).
 This program will offer unparalleled multidisciplinary learning opportunities leading to RCPSC certification in Pain Medicine.